 - 2 tablespoons fennel seed

-- 1 tablespoon peppercorns I like to use red and green to add a little color
+- 1 tablespoon peppercorns (Use red and green to add color)

 - 7 tablespoons loose black tea